 Mission

 The Institute for Women Surfers is a grassroots educational initiative in the Public Humanities that brings together women surfers, activists, artists, business owners, scientists and educators, to create spaces of peer teaching, learning, and mutual aid.
-It was founded through the collaborative energies and joint vision of Cori Schumacher of The Inspire Initiative and Professor Krista Comer of Rice University.
+It was founded in 2014 through the collaborative energies and joint vision of Cori Schumacher of The Inspire Initiative and Professor Krista Comer of Rice University.
 The Institute is currently directed by Professor Comer in close consultation with the IWS Steering Committee.

 Administrative headquarters: Rice University in Houston, Texas.